Nightingaling/Python-Programming-An-Introduction-to-Computer-Science-Third-Edition/Chapter 4 Exercises (Questions).md

 ### 8. What kind of object can be used to get text input in a graphics window?
     a) Text b) Entry c) Input d) Keyboard

-### 9. A user interface organized around visual elements and user actions is called a(n)
+### 9. A user interface organized around visual elements and user actions is called
     a) GUI b) application c) windower d) API

 ### 10. What color is color_rgb(0,255,255)?